 Annually, the Legislature appropriates an amount necessary to pay all obligations of the Corporation including debt service and related expenses pursuant to Section 3240(1) of Public Authorities Law.
-State appropriation revenue estimates, which constitute the majority of the Corporation's projected revenue, included in the Corporation's financial plan for fiscal years 2012-13 through 2015-16 are based on projected debt service and arbitrage rebate liability.
+State appropriation revenue estimates, which constitute the majority of the Corporation's projected revenue, included in the Corporation's financial plan for fiscal years 2013-14 through 2016-17 are based on projected debt service, arbitrage rebate liability and other operational costs of the Corporation.
 Additionally, LGAC will facilitate, as in past years, the annual payment of \$170 million to the City of New York or its assignee which is paid directly by the State to the City or its assignee.

-Investment revenue projected by the Corporation is largely based upon the level of investment revenue received in the first six months of fiscal 2011-12.
-Projections for general fund investment revenue assume no increase throughout the years contained within The Plan.
-Beginning with fiscal year 2013-14, a slight decrease in projected annual debt service fund investment revenue of \$59,000 is reflected.
+Investment revenue projected by the Corporation is largely based upon the level of investment revenue received in the first six months of fiscal 2012-13.
+Projections for investment revenue in the General Fund assume no increase throughout the years contained within The Plan.
+Beginning with fiscal year 2014-15, a slight decrease of \$77,000 is reflected in projected investment revenue in the Debt Service Fund.
 This change recognizes that a lower capital reserve fund balance will be invested as a result of the projected decrease in the capital reserve fund requirement brought about by a decrease in the maximum annual debt service.

-The anticipated General Fund Liquidity support costs and Variable rate bond remarketing fees assume all bonds currently in a variable rate mode continue as such and that the auction rate bonds' auctions continue to fail.
-Since certain of the Corporation's variable rate bonds have liquidity facilities that will expire or have optional early termination dates during the years contained within The Plan, The Plan recognizes the potential for increased liquidity support costs.
+The anticipated Liquidity support costs and Variable rate bond remarketing fees in the General Fund assume all bonds currently in a variable rate mode continue as such and that the auction rate bonds' auctions continue to fail.
+Since certain of the Corporation's variable rate bonds have liquidity facilities that will expire during the years contained within The Plan, The Plan recognizes the potential for increased liquidity support costs.

 Debt service payments are routinely paid by the Corporation from appropriations it receives from the State, monthly swap receipts and earnings on investments.
-Debt service projections were constructed assuming that: 1) all bonds currently in fixed or variable interest rate modes continue as such; 2) unhedged variable rate bonds' interest payments are based on an interest rate of 3.50 percent; and 3) hedged variable rate bonds' interest payments are based on the fixed interest rate leg of the relevant interest rate exchange agreement.
-The Corporation's fixed interest rate bonds have interest rates that range from 3.0 percent to 6.0 percent and the interest rate exchange agreements' fixed interest rate legs range from 3.15 percent to 3.26 percent The projected rates for unhedged variable rate bonds and synthetic fixed rate bonds are consistent with interest rate assumptions under consideration by the Division of the Budget for the 2012-13 Executive Budget development.
-The payments on variable rate and synthetic fixed rate bonds may vary based on market fluctuations.
+Debt service projections were constructed assuming that: 1) all bonds currently in fixed or variable interest rate modes continue as such and 2) the variable rate bonds' interest payments are based on the fixed interest rate leg of the relevant interest rate exchange agreement, as all but approximately \$630,000 of LGAC's variable rate bonds are hedged.
+The Corporation's fixed interest rate bonds have interest rates that range from 2.0 percent to 6.0 percent.
+The Corporation's interest rate exchange agreements' fixed interest rate legs range from 3.15 percent to 3.26 percent.
+The projected rates, that are detailed within the footnotes shown on the Debt Service Fund and Statement of Borrowed Debt schedules, are the same rates that were used in the 2013-14 Budget Request previously provided to the Division of the Budget.
+The actual payments on variable rate and synthetic fixed rate bonds may vary based on a variety of factors including market fluctuations.

-Each year's arbitrage rebate projection is based on current arbitrage calculations.
+Each year's Arbitrage rebate projection is based on current arbitrage calculations.
 The Corporation expects these estimates to change over time as the actual liability for any series of bonds will vary as interest rates and the amount of funds subject to rebate calculation change.

-Recognizing that the Corporation could either convert existing variable rate bonds to a fixed rate mode or effectuate an economic refunding if market conditions were favorable, the projections for costs of issuance reflect one bond sale in each year of The Plan.
+Recognizing that the Corporation could either convert existing variable rate bonds to a fixed rate mode or effectuate an economic refunding if market conditions were favorable, the projections for Costs of issuance reflect one bond sale in each year of The Plan.

-When applicable, The Plan is based upon the Corporation's restated 2011-12 Annual Budget and future anticipated changes in expenses.
+When applicable, The Plan is based upon the Corporation's restated 2012-13 Annual Budget and future anticipated changes in expenses.